cubeapm/docs/docs/instrumentation/newrelic/newrelic.md

 ## Using CubeAPM with New Relic agents

-CubeAPM natively supports New Relic agents as well, i.e., CubeAPM can be used to monitor applications instrumented with New Relic agents as well.
+CubeAPM supports New Relic agents, i.e., CubeAPM can be used to monitor applications instrumented with New Relic agents.
 Here's how to use New Relic agents with CubeAPM:

 By default, New Relic agents send data to New Relic servers.
 However, if an environment variable `NEW_RELIC_HOST` is found, the agents send data to the domain mentioned in this environment variable's value instead of sending to New Relic servers.
 Thus, by adding the environment variable `NEW_RELIC_HOST=<domain_of_cubeapm_server>` to the application deployment setup, New Relic agent will send data to your CubeAPM servers instead of New Relic servers.